 9:45 am Q & A with Keynote Speaker

-10:10 am Fifty-minute break with option to watch pre-recorded panel presentations via YouTube (link to be distributed in advance)
+10:10 am Fifty-minute break with option to watch pre-recorded panel presentations via YouTube (see links below)

 11 am PST Panel Discussion/ Degenhart Brown and Amira Hassnaoui (Editors)